74hc595/Arduino-Sys80/README.md

 Provides the following utilities, which can be accessed through the serial terminal:

-- dump U2 ROM
+- dump U2 ROM (System 80B: lower half of the piggyback ROM)
-- dump U3 ROM
+- dump U3 ROM (System 80B: upper half of the piggyback ROM)
 - dump game PROM
 - test U4 RIOT RAM
 - test U5 RIOT RAM